blazej-g/hyphen-js/README.md

 ### Data models and configuration

 Data model is an object containing defined model, each model has to have:
-    ⋅⋅* model - point the model for the entity
+    1. model - point the model for the entity
-    ⋅⋅* key
+    2. key - obigarory key field
-    ⋅⋅* embedObjects - hyphen js will traverse the data and automatically populate the models
+    3. embedObjects - hyphen js will traverse the data and automatically populate the models

     For example for following json which is User entity, it will create one user, two projects and one team